Vífilsfell: Holocene volcanism and connection to the history of Iceland

 The eruption history of the region does not end in the Pleistocene.
 Holocene lava fields surround Vífilsfell.
 They are eruption products of two volcanic systems, the Hengill system to the northwest and the Brennisteinsfjöll system.
 The last eruptions in the Hengill system took place about 2000 years ago, but the youngest lava field, the Svínahraunsbruni (Brennisteinsfjöll volcanic system) dates from the year 1000 and was also called Kristnitökuhraun, because at the time of the eruption, the Icelandic vikings had a dispute in Þingvellir about the question, if they should become Christians, to which, in the end, they acquiesced.

 Quarries

 Some quarries are to be found at the western flank of Vífilsfell.
 In 2010, it was planned to extract around 2-5 000 000m3 in the quarry of Bóluöldur.

 When scientists examined the outcrops in the quarry, they found many layers of pillow lavas.
 One theory about their origin is, that during the last stages of Vífilsfell's eruptions, subaerial lavas had emerged up on the mountain, degassed there and then run into a deep lake or the sea.

 Roads and airfield

 The Hringvegur (Suðurlandsvegur) passes by at a distance of about 5 km from Vífilsfell.
-The mountain can be seen very well from the gas station with coffee shop Litla Kaffistofan.
+The mountain can be seen very well from the coffee shop Litla Kaffistofan.
 Road 417 (Bláfjallavegurinn) passes by the foot of the mountain and continues to the ski resort of Bláfjöll.

 The small airport of Sandskeið, where esp. gliders are starting and landing, is also located to the west of the mountain.